graezykev/dev-container/part-2.md

 + "image": "docker.io/your-user-name/your-image-name"
 ```

-> You can check out my demo and copy the image I've built here <https://github.com/graezykev/dev-container/blob/part-2-use-image-and-features/.devcontainer/devcontainer.json#L3>
+> You can check out my demo and copy the image I've built here: <https://github.com/graezykev/dev-container/blob/part-2-use-image-and-features/.devcontainer/devcontainer.json#L3>
 >
-> Besides, `"image": "your-user-name/your-image-name"` also works.
+> Using `"image": "your-user-name/your-image-name"` also works.

 That's all!
-When our new teammates use "Open in Container" in VS Code to open our project, the image will be auto-downloaded and cloned and started as a Dev Container in their machines.
+When new teammates use "Open in Container" in VS Code to open our project, the image will be automatically downloaded, cloned, and started as a Dev Container on their machines.

 ## Features

-Using an image to create Dev Containers can be much faster if we have a hefty `Dockerfile` because we only need to build this image once (or rebuild it if we modify it).
+Using an image to create Dev Containers is much faster, especially with a hefty `Dockerfile`, as we only need to build the image once (or rebuild it if modified).

-However, it's yet to be ideal when you consider scenarios like this:
+However, it's yet to be ideal, consider scenarios with multiple tech stacks:

 ```txt
 .